 Are you looking for a fun Halloween candy alternative to pass out at upcoming parties and to Trick or Treaters?
 Here is a great idea that won’t add unnecessary clutter to your home and is cost-effective too!

-So, how do you participate in the Halloween festivities without breaking the bank?
-There has to be an alternative to the huge bags of tootsie rolls (that no one likes) to save your money at Halloween time.
 I looked into buying bulk items from places like Oriental Trading Company.
-My kids get a bunch of that stuff as prizes from school though, and most of it ends up in the garbage the same day because it IS so cheap.
+My kids get a bunch of that stuff as prizes from various activities though, and most of it ends up in the garbage the same day because it IS so cheap.
 Glow sticks were too expensive…

-Here’s the printable I made perfect for sticking a penny on with some double-sided tape!
+Here’s the printable I made.
+Simply print this on cardstock and it is perfect for sticking a penny on with some double-sided tape!